 What was it in Thomas Hobbes' ideas that they liked?
 If asked my opinion on this question, my first answer would be what he called the "state of nature."
 What did this phrase mean to him?
 If one modern word were to capture it, it might be "anarchy" - the absence of government of any kind, or what Hobbes once referred to as a "war of every man against every man."
 (Source: Leviathan, Chapter XIX, section called "Of the right of succession") Hobbes was not a fan of this condition; and once said that in the state of nature, "the life of man [is] solitary, poor, nasty, brutish, and short."
 (Source: Leviathan, Chapter XIII, section entitled "The incommodities of such a war") Men are free to infringe on the rights of others, as much as it is in their power to do so; and no one is safe for long under this system.
 The power to infringe on the rights of others is unstable in a state of nature, and one who has this power today may well lose it tomorrow.

 Hobbes, in short, was no utopian; and had a darkly realistic view of how humans behave in the absence of society.
-It's possible that there may have been a few Founding Fathers with a utopian streak; but on the whole, they tended to be distrustful of human nature; which is something that distinguished them from utopian philosophers like Rousseau and Marx.
+It's possible that there may have been a few Founding Fathers with a utopian streak; but on the whole, they tended to be distrustful of human nature; which is something that distinguished them from utopian philosophers like Jean-Jacques Rousseau and Karl Marx.
 Their realism about the darker side of man is best summed up in this quote from the Federalist Papers, written by James Madison: "It may be a reflection on human nature, that such devices should be necessary to control the abuses of government.
 But what is government itself, but the greatest of all reflections on human nature?
 If men were angels, no government would be necessary.
 If angels were to govern men, neither external nor internal controls on government would be necessary."
 (Source: Federalist No. 51) In short, all men are suspect; showing that the Founding Fathers had no illusions about the darker side of human nature.

 Hobbes gave the most powerful argument ever written for the necessity of some form of government.
 Nothing written since then, even by Locke and the Founding Fathers, has ever equaled it.
 But the government Hobbes advocated was one of absolute power; for he believed that that was the only way to prevent anarchy.
 Unlike many advocates of absolute power, he did not do this out of a desire for power, or a desire to oppress others; but out of the belief that it was genuinely needed to prevent anarchy.
 Living during the turmoil of the English Civil War - a war between the armies of a king and the armies of a Parliament - it's easy to see how he came to this conclusion; and it shows how there are good and intelligent people on the wrong side of many political questions, including this one.
 But this was where the Founding Fathers parted company with Hobbes, and where John Locke parted company with him.
 Locke and the Founding Fathers were all advocates of a democracy; which was why they reached different conclusions about government than Hobbes did, even when agreeing with him about the state of nature.